cookiecutter/cookiecutter/docs/advanced/new_line_characters.rst

 .. _new-lines:

-Working with line-ends special symbols LF/CRLF
+Working with line-ends special symbols LF/CRLF (2.0+)
 ----------------------------------------------

-*New in Cookiecutter 2.0*

 Before version 2.0 Cookiecutter silently used system line end character.
 LF for POSIX and CRLF for Windows.
 Since version 2.0 this behaviour changed